elixirschool/elixirschool/en/lessons/basics/collections.md

 "world"
 ```

-Another interesting property of maps is that they provide their own syntax for updates:
+Another interesting property of maps is that they provide their own syntax for updates (note: this creates a new map):

 ```elixir
 iex> map = %{foo: "bar", hello: "world"}